-One of the things you encounter when you contact a local government treatment facility is a waitlist.
-This is true, mainly when cities also offer services to a vast surrounding area.
-A waiting list weeds out those who are not very determined to quit and favors those who can wait.
-For someone with a severe drug issue, this condition is non-viable.
+Unfortunately, one of the things you encounter when you contact a local community treatment facility is a waitlist.
+This is more so in big cities offering services to vast surrounding areas.
+A waitlist screens out those who are not determined to quit and favours those who can wait.
+This condition is non-viable for many cases.

-It may appear without further research that government programs are free.
-But all government-funded programs are paid for by the community through our taxes.
-Personal items like shampoo and soap are at the person’s expense.
-Many centers will ask the person to either apply for welfare or some other government allocation.
-Additionally, there is a signup fee and monthly cost taken from the person’s said revenue.
+Apart from the fact that funded programs are paid for by the community through taxes, it may appear without further research that they are free.
+Many centres will ask the person to either apply for welfare, disability or some other government allocation.
+Additionally, there is a signup fee and monthly cost taken from the person’s revenue.

-Most government centers have a 28-day program.
-Some offer longer program time, but they are few and far apart.
-Whether in private or funded-centers, addiction counselors care for people and want them to be drug-free and function in society.
+Most government centres have a 28-day program, some offer longer programs up to a year or two.
+Whether in private or funded facilities, addiction counsellors care for people and want them to be drug-free and function in society.
 Each has well-trained individuals, although some may be overworked for lack of funding and personnel.

 A person needs to be determined to quit drug or alcohol abuse before entering a government program.
 Here is why.
-It starts with a counselor assessing the degree of addiction and the “seriousness” of being drug-free.
-These days, with the Covid pandemic, the interview is over the phone.
+It starts with a counsellor assessing the degree of addiction and the “seriousness” of being drug-free.

-Government centers have stipulations such as first undergoing a detox, which lasts from 3 to 10 days.
+Community services have stipulations such as first undergoing a detox, which lasts from 3 to 10 days.
 Once done, the addict must be the one who calls the facility every day to see if a bed is available.
-Meanwhile, the person must stay clean as facilities require a person to be drug-free several days before admission.
+Meanwhile, the person must remain drug-free as facilities require a person to be sober for several days before admission.
 A medical health practitioner’s referral note may speed up admission in some places.

-In most provinces, the waiting list can be anywhere between 3 to 12 weeks and, in some cases, much longer.
+In most provinces, the waiting list can be anywhere between 3 to 12 weeks even months.
 A person needs great determination to see this all through to sobriety.

 When choosing your government addiction program, it’s important to visit the facility before admission.
-You should be comfortable in the environment you are in for the duration.
-Ask what the program curriculum is; you want to do a program suited to your beliefs and needs.
+You should be comfortable in the environment.
+Ask what the program’s curriculum is; you want to do a program suited to your beliefs and needs.

-If the situation is such that you need an alternative to the public access system, contact our referral counselor.
+If the situation is such that you need an alternative to the public access system, contact our referral counsellor.
 We are there to help you find affordable options.
-There are many accessible private treatment programs, some less than a sub-compact car.
+There are many accessible and affordable private treatment programs.
 Some are partly subsidized and, therefore, even less expensive.

 Written by Susan Chubbs,